Jonathan Moorman, MD, PhD, FACP |

 Special Areas of Interest: Immunology of hepatitis C infections; HIV/HCV Coinfection; Tropical Infections

-Jonathan Moorman, MD, PhD is Vice Chair of Research and Scholarship, Professor of Medicine and Chief of the Division of Infectious Diseases at East Tennessee State University's Quillen College of Medicine.
+Jonathan Moorman, MD, PhD is Vice Chair of Research and Scholarship, and Professor of Medicine at East Tennessee State University's Quillen College of Medicine.
 He also chairs the Departments Research Committee.

 Dr. Moorman earned both his medical degree and his PhD in Molecular Medicine at the University of Virginia School of Medicine.
 He continued his training at UVA by completing his residency in Internal Medicine and his fellowship in Infectious Diseases at the UVA Health Sciences Center.